-Release of ‘feel-good’ hormones.
-According to the American Massage Therapy Association (AMTA), massage helps to increase serotonin and dopamine (feel-good hormones) and decrease cortisol which is related to stress.
-During detox and withdrawal, dopamine levels drop dramatically making for uncomfortable or even painful sensations.
+Release of ‘feel-good hormones.
+According to the American Massage Therapy Association (AMTA), massage helps to increase serotonin and dopamine (feel-good hormones) and decreases cortisol related to stress.
+During detox and withdrawal, dopamine levels drop dramatically, making for uncomfortable or even painful sensations.
 Therapeutic massage focuses on the body’s pressure points which are linked to the brain’s vagus nerve.
 This can also help lower heart rate and blood pressure.

 Reduce agitation and anxiety and ease sleep problems.

 Provides a natural, alternative method of healing, free of drugs.

 Helps with the removal of metabolic waste.
 Therapeutic massage triggers or stimulates the body’s parasympathetic nervous system.
 This, in turn, can increase circulation and promote the effectiveness of the lymph system.
 The lymph system helps alleviate pain symptoms and is responsible for removing the body’s metabolic waste build-up.